Complexity of Linear Subsequences of $k$-Automatic Sequences: Recognizing Relations

 {\bf Case 1:} A positive power of $k$ divides $c$.

-If $k$ divides some integer $c'$, then the floor and ceiling of $\frac{c'}{k}$ is the same number.
-As a result, in this case, instead of the last level being single-state, the last $1+\nu_k(c)$ levels are single-state.
-So Case 1 is covered by the $-\nu_k(c)$ in the theorem's formula.
+If $k$ divides some integer $c'$, then $\lfloor c'/k \rfloor = \lceil c'/k \rceil$.
+As a result, in this case, instead of the last level being single-state, the last $\nu_k(c)+1$ levels are single-state.
+So Case 1 is covered by the $-\nu_k(c)$ in Eq.~\eqref{eq22}.
 The automaton $M_6$ in base $3$ is an example of this case.